 Employees, who earn less than SGD 2,000 per month get statutory annual leaves as stated in the Employment Act.
 To qualify for annual leave, employees must work for a minimum of 3 months.
 The number of annual leave that employees receive will depend on the contractual agreement between the employer and the employee.

-Employers facilitate by enrolling employees in retirement and savings plans covered under the Central Provident Fund (CPF).
-Also, citizens and foreign workers can also contribute to a Supplementary Retirement Scheme (SRS).
+Employers need to enroll employees in retirement and savings plans covered under the Central Provident Fund (CPF).
+Citizens and foreign workers can also contribute to a Supplementary Retirement Scheme (SRS).

 Providing health insurance to employees is not a statutory requirement in Singapore.
 However, working professionals who are local citizens or permanent residents are automatically eligible for a low-cost medical insurance called “Medishield” that offers basic insurance protection.